microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 1. Now you will be linking the `Practitioner/WDT000000003` Resource to your own **Object ID** in AAD.
 See the FHIR-Proxy configuration [documentation](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#linking-users-in-participant-roles-to-fhir-resources) for details.

+## Step 7 - Confirm Consent Opt Out is working

+1. Now send the `GET {{fhirurl}}/Patient/WDT000000001` request again.
+You should receive an `"access-denied"` response as shown below.
+This indicates that Consent Opt Out is working.

 2. Sample query patient result.![Query patient](./images/ConsentOptOut-Withheld-2.png)